jkoseki/CrypToth/README.md

 - A00: Benzene
 - A01: Isopropanol
 - A37: Imidazole
-- B71: acetonitrile
+- B71: Acetonitrile
-- A20: phenol
+- A20: Phenol
-- E20: ethylene glycol
+- E20: Ethylene glycol